jess-disguise/notes/reactJS.md

 ```

 # State

 Used to "remember" things.

-React components can have state by setting `this.state `in their constructors. `this.state` should be considered as private to a React component that it’s defined in.
+React components can have state by setting `this.state `in their constructors.

+`this.state` should be considered as private to a React component that it's defined in.

 ```js
 class Square extends React.Component {
     constructor(props) {